krishna-waidande/krishna-waidande.github.io/README.md

-Advantage :- faster for smaller file size.
+Advantage :- Faster for smaller file size.

-	      memory requirement was less.
+	      Memory requirement was less.

-disadvantege :- not efficient for larger file size.
+disadvantege :- Not efficient for larger file size.